gaowanlong/gaowanlong.github.com/_posts/2012-12-28-on-the-way-of-testing-and-improving-the-performance-of-virtio-scsi.md

 	Run status group 0 (all jobs):
 	   READ: io=34675MB, aggrb=248257KB/s, minb=248257KB/s, maxb=248257KB/s, mint=143025msec, maxt=143025msec
 	  WRITE: io=34625MB, aggrb=247902KB/s, minb=247902KB/s, maxb=247902KB/s, mint=143025msec, maxt=143025msec

+#### Work finished ##
+Now, the work has already finished by adding the support of multi-queue virtio-scsi.
+This patchset flight in the community for a long time, and went to 3.10-rc1 through the 3.10 merge window.
+It can almost improve the performance about 50%.
+Yes, this is a very good news for virtio-scsi, and everyone will see the change when 3.10 is released.
+The merged patch set is V7: [[PATCH V7 0/5] virtio-scsi multiqueue](http://thread.gmane.org/gmane.linux.kernel.virtualization/19131)

+Cheers!!!